At a Glance

 Before teaching this text set, please review the following information to help guide your preparation process.

-Note to Teacher: You may wish to connect the activities in this Teaching Idea to the concept of the universe of obligation, in order to help students reflect more broadly on how individuals define the continuum of people for whom they feel responsible and what factors influence the extent to which we feel an obligation to help others.
+You may wish to connect the activities in this mini-lesson to the concept of the universe of obligation, in order to help students reflect more broadly on how individuals define the continuum of people for whom they feel responsible and what factors influence the extent to which we feel an obligation to help others.
 Ask students to read Facing History’s Universe of Obligation reading and then to complete the Universe of Obligation handout.
 Students can then consider how the “tools” they select for their toolbox can help the different circles in their own universe of obligation.

 To help understand the “toolbox for care” metaphor, first think about the contents of a toolbox.